lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

 -------------------

-Packer Verify Build job is essentially the same as the :ref:`Packer Merge job<gjjb-packer-merge>`.
-It is triggered only by its keyword, and will build a useable image.
+Packer Verify Build job is essentially the same as the :ref:`Packer Merge job <gjjb-packer-merge>`.
+Trigger using its keyword, and will build a useable image.
 If the last patch set before a merge has a successful verify build, the merge job will not build the same image.

 :Template Names:
     - {project-name}-packer-verify-build-{platforms}-{templates}
     - gerrit-packer-verify-build
     - github-packer-verify-build

 :Comment Trigger: verify-build|packer-build

 :Required parameters:

     :build-node: The node to run build on.
     :jenkins-ssh-credential: Credential to use for SSH.
-(Generally should
-       be configured in defaults.yaml)
+(Generally configured in defaults.yaml)
-   :mvn-settings: The name of settings file containing credentials for
+    :mvn-settings: The name of settings file containing credentials for the project.
-       the project.
     :platforms: Platform or distribution to build.
-Typically json file
-       found in the packer/vars directory.
+Typically json file found in the packer/vars directory.
 (Example: centos-7)
     :templates: System template to build.
-Typically a yaml file or shell script
-       found in the packer/provision directory.
+Typically a yaml file or shell script found in the packer/provision directory.
 (Example: docker)

 :Optional parameters:

     :branch: Git branch to fetch for the build. (default: master)
     :build-days-to-keep: Days to keep build logs in Jenkins. (default: 7)
     :build-timeout: Timeout in minutes before aborting build. (default: 10)
-   :gerrit_trigger_file_paths: Override file paths which can be used to
-       filter which file modifications will trigger a build.
+    :gerrit_trigger_file_paths: Override file paths to filter which file modifications will trigger a build.
     :gerrit_verify_triggers: Override Gerrit Triggers.
     :git-url: URL clone project from. (default: $GIT_URL/$PROJECT)
     :openstack: Packer template uses an OpenStack builder (default: true).
     :openstack-cloud: Sets OS_CLOUD variable to the value of this parameter.
         (default: vex).
-   :packer-cloud-settings: Name of settings file containing credentials
-       for the cloud that packer will build on. (default: packer-cloud-env)
+    :packer-cloud-settings: Name of settings file containing credentials for the cloud that packer will build on. (default: packer-cloud-env)
     :packer-version: Version of packer to install / use in build. (default: 1.0.2)
-   :stream: Keyword that can be used to represent a release code-name.
+    :stream: Keyword that represents a release code-name.
         Often the same as the branch. (default: master)
     :submodule-recursive: Whether to checkout submodules recursively.
         (default: true)
     :submodule-timeout: Timeout (in minutes) for checkout operation.
         (default: 10)
     :submodule-disable: Disable submodule checkout operation.
         (default: false)
-   :update-cloud-image: Submit a change request to update new built cloud
-       image to Jenkins. (default: false)
+    :update-cloud-image: Submit a change request to update new built cloud image to Jenkins. (default: false)

 Puppet Verify
 -------------

-Runs puppet-lint in the ``puppet-dir`` directory. puppet-lint runs recursively, the base directory is usually the best place to run from.
+Runs puppet-lint in the ``puppet-dir`` directory.
+Since ``puppet-lint`` runs recursively, we recommend to run from the base directory.

 :Template Names: